Bruce Arians: Tampa Bay Buccaneers (2019–2021)

-2020 season

-In Arians's second season with the team, the Buccaneers signed longtime New England Patriots quarterback Tom Brady to a two-year contract on March 20, 2020.
+Before the 2020 season, the Buccaneers signed longtime New England Patriots quarterback Tom Brady to a two-year contract on March 20, 2020.
 They traded for Brady's former teammate and former Patriots tight end Rob Gronkowski on April 21, 2020, and he came out of retirement to play for the Buccaneers with Brady.
-In 2020, Arians led the Buccaneers to a 11–5 record, earning a Wild Card spot - their first playoff berth since 2007.
+Arians led the Buccaneers to a 11–5 record, earning a Wild Card spot - their first playoff berth since 2007.
 After winning three straight road games against the Washington Football Team, New Orleans Saints, and Green Bay Packers, the Buccaneers reached their second Super Bowl appearance in Super Bowl LV.
-The playoff victories were the Buccaneers' first since the 2002 season when they won Super Bowl XXXVII, and Arians is the first head coach to lead an NFL team to play and win a Super Bowl in their home stadium when they defeated the Kansas City Chiefs 31–9 in Super Bowl LV.
+The playoff victories were the Buccaneers' first since the 2002 season when they won Super Bowl XXXVII, and Arians was the first head coach to lead an NFL team to play and win a Super Bowl in their home stadium when they defeated the Kansas City Chiefs 31–9 in the Super Bowl.

-2021 season

-In Arians's third season with the team, the Buccaneers finished with a 13–4 record.
-They defeated the Philadelphia Eagles in the Wild Card round, but lost to the eventual Super Bowl LVI champion Los Angeles Rams in the divisional round in what would be Arians' final game as an NFL head coach.
+During the 2021 season, the Buccaneers finished atop the NFC South with a 13–4 record.
+They defeated the Philadelphia Eagles in the Wild Card Round, but lost to the eventual Super Bowl LVI champion Los Angeles Rams during the Divisional Round in what would be Arians' final game as an NFL head coach.
 Arians finished his tenure in Tampa Bay with a 31–18 record and a 5–1 record in the postseason.

-2022 season

-On March 30, 2022, Arians informed staff that he would be stepping down from the head coach position and would take on a new role for the team as a Senior Football Consultant.
-He was succeeded by Bucs defensive coordinator Todd Bowles.
+On March 30, 2022, Arians informed his staff that he would be stepping down from the head coach position and would take on a new role for the team as a Senior Football Consultant.
+He was succeeded by Buccaneers defensive coordinator Todd Bowles.